ALF-eV/Association/DE-RSE-Proposal.md

 a freelance basis and thereby facilitate bringing skilled/reliable developers together with projects in need of manpower.

+## Software Repository
+We should be able to build up a repository of affiliated software projects.
+This gives us various opportunities for further cross-fertilization across the projects.
+To repeat I very much liked the idea from here https://www.wauland.de/de/donate/

 ### Chapters
 Our original Verein had the notion of chapters that collect projects of similar interests.
 This would make funding easier for funders who can only fund projects of a given field/type.